hainayanda/Artisan/README.md

 ## Usage

-Read [wiki](https://github.com/nayanda1/Artisan/wiki) for more detailed information
+Read [wiki](https://github.com/nayanda1/Artisan/wiki) for more detailed information.
+About half of the features are provided by [Pharos](https://github.com/nayanda1/Pharos) and [Draftsman](https://github.com/nayanda1/Draftsman)

 ### Basic Usage